Progress Calibration Runs: How to Train at Race Pace the Lydiard Way

 Different training systems have different names for essentially the same type of workout.
-In Lydiard, once the aerobic base is built and the runner is well into hill or interval training phases there is a 1xper week "Progress Calibration Run".
-Under Tinman training its called a "critical velocity run" or under Canova a "fast continuous or fast progressive run".
+In Lydiard training, once the aerobic base is built and the runner is well into hill or interval training phases, there is a once-per-week Progress Calibration Run.
+Under Tinman training it's called a "critical velocity run" — under Canova a "fast continuous or fast progressive run."

-A textbook example of a well done PCR.
+During a PCR there is a defined duration and heart rate range to monitor.
+The goal: run each mile progressively faster by a few seconds and still feel like you could have gone further.
+Here's Lori G's PCR from Saturday — a textbook example.
 She averaged 9:42, HR well within range, each mile progressively faster.
-In about four weeks time she will be doing these at her 9:00 min per mile marathon race pace for longer durations at the same heart rate.
-There are no short cuts, do the work, you earn the benefit come race day.
+In about four weeks she'll be running these at her 9:00 min per mile marathon race pace for longer durations at the same heart rate.
+There are no shortcuts — do the work, you earn the benefit come race day.

 Bob Dyer (Co-Owner, Running Niche)